Sd11lk/Smart-Toc/README.md

 \== Frequently Asked Questions ==

-\= Can I customize the appearance of the TOC? = Absolutely!
+\= Can I customize the appearance of the TOC? =
+<br>Absolutely!
 You can customize the TOC through the settings page using custom CSS.
 The plugin includes a built-in field for adding your custom styles.

-\= Can I place the TOC manually instead of automatically? = Yes, you can disable automatic insertion and use the `[smart_toc]` shortcode to place the TOC exactly where you want it.
+\= Can I place the TOC manually instead of automatically? =
+<br>Yes, you can disable automatic insertion and use the `[smart_toc]` shortcode to place the TOC exactly where you want it.

 \= Will the TOC work with my theme? =
-Smart TOC is designed to work with any properly coded WordPress theme.
+<br>Smart TOC is designed to work with any properly coded WordPress theme.
 The plugin uses its own styling that adapts to your theme's design.

-\= What if I don't want the TOC on a specific post? = You can disable the TOC for individual posts or pages through a meta box in the editor.
+\= What if I don't want the TOC on a specific post? =
+<br>You can disable the TOC for individual posts or pages through a meta box in the editor.

 \= Can I change the TOC title? =
-Yes, you can customize the title of the TOC from the settings page.
+<br>Yes, you can customize the title of the TOC from the settings page.

 \== Screenshots ==